Codecademy/docs/content/general/concepts/json/json.md

 - [String](https://www.codecademy.com/resources/docs/general/string): A sequence of zero or more Unicode characters enclosed in double quotes.
 - `null`: An empty value represented by the word `null`.

 Whitespace is ignored between names, values, and punctuation.
-JSON considers whitespace to be one of the four characters; space, tab, line feed, and carriage return.
+The following four characters are all considered whitespace: space, tab, line feed, and carriage return.

 JSON objects cannot contain comments.